 In 2007, New Jersey’s state legislature, responding to the New Jersey Supreme Court, passed a civil union law making same-sex couples eligible for all the benefits of marriage under state law (note: federal benefits such as joint federal income tax filing are not covered by the civil union law).
 Under the civil union law, domestic partnership registrations are now only allowed for couples over 62, but domestic partnerships entered into by younger same-sex couples before that time are still valid under the old law.

 Same Sex Marriage in New Jersey

 After the landmark U.S. Supreme Court ruling in the case of United States v.
 Windsor in June of 2013, a New Jersey Superior Court ruled that same-sex married couples in New Jersey must be recognized with the same rights and benefits as opposite-sex married couples.
 Now, New Jersey provides multiple avenues for same-sex couples, including civil unions and marriages.
 As a result, same-sex couples must consider their options for prenuptial agreements and must address the same issues as married couples if they choose to divorce or dissolve their civil union.

 Issues to be resolved during a same-sex divorce or dissolution of a civil union may include:

 Contact our New Jersey Family Law Attorneys for Same Sex Couples

 Many couples, regardless of sexual orientation, have partnerships that are not formally recognized as marriages, civil unions, or domestic partnerships.
 Our firm has helped countless clients across New Jersey with a wide variety of issues affecting nontraditional households.
-Contact our offices in Morristown today at 973-840-8970 to learn more about your rights and available options.
+Contact us today.